mrs-electronics-inc/mrs-sdk-qt/CONTRIBUTING.md

 All issues in the SDK project are managed from [this GitHub project](https://github.com/orgs/mrs-electronics-inc/projects/4/views/1).

 All new SDK issues should be assigned to this project.
 The defaults should be `Planning` for status and `Normal` for priority.
-The project managers will look at the new issue and triage it appropriately.
+The maintainers will look at the new issue and triage it appropriately.

 **This GitHub project is the single source of truth for project status.** So, we expect all contributors to update their issues as work progresses to ensure that the GitHub project is always up-to-date.